 Indianapolis boasts a surprisingly high-end art museum complex, thanks for the continued generosity of the Eli Lilly family of pharmaceutical fame.
 From the Indianapolis Museum of Art, home of the original LOVE statue by Robert Indiana, to one of the Lilly's home, Oldfields, a trip to the campus, recently rechristened Newfields, offers both indoor and outdoor activities to keep you entertained.
 Never super crowded.

-Oh and did I mentioned there's a beer garden and a pop-up noodle shop?
+Oh and did I mentioned there's a beer garden (open during the pandemic!) and (sometimes) a pop-up noodle shop?
 And during the summer they show old movies outdoors under the stars?
 And at Christmas they light up the entire ground and serve spiked hot drinks while you explore the Christmas wonderland?

 Extra credit: Crown Hill Cemetery

 The second-largest urban cemetery behind Arlington National Cemetery, Crown Hill is the final resting place of over 200,000 Hoosiers, located across the street from Newfields.
 You can't miss it.
 With twenty-five miles of paved road, there's plenty to explore.
 Crown Hill is also home to the highest point in the city (where the fanciest graves can be found).
 From President Benjamin Harrison and Hoosier poet James Whitcomb Riley's burial places on "the crown," to John Dillinger's more difficult-to-find headstone, be sure to download a map before you go!

 Today, with miles of walking trails and nice facilities, Fort Benjamin Harrison State Park is a strangely rural retreat within the Indianapolis city limits.

 Take in an Indianapolis Indians' Baseball Game